ThiroSmash/Camera-Pose-From-Aruco-Marker/README.txt

 	SETUP
 First, you need "chessboard_pattern.png" and any marker created by MarkerCreator.py printed, preferably in a blank white paper.
-	The size of the images made by MarkerCreator.py is of 240x240 pixels, which translates to 6.35x6.35 cm.
+	The size of the images made by MarkerCreator.py is of 120x120 pixels by default (can be changed with --size), which translates to 3.175x3.175 cm.
 The markers don't need to be this size, but it has to be taken into account for correct calculations.

 Additionally, you must create a txt file called "marker_points.txt".
 This file will contain a matrix with the real world points of each of the markers that you wish to use.
 Each row has the format:
 X Y Z ID